swiftlang/swift-evolution/proposals/NNNN-implement-a-rotate-algorithm.md

-The Swift standard library should provide generic implementations of the "rotate" algorithm for all three index types, in both mutating and nonmutating forms, called `rotate(firstFrom:)`.
-The nonmutating forms should of the "rotate" algorithm, called `rotated(firstFrom:)` should return views onto the original collection with the elements rotated, preserving the level of the original collection's index type.
+The Swift standard library should provide generic implementations of the "rotate" algorithm for all three index types, in both mutating and nonmutating forms.
+The mutating form is called `rotate(firstFrom:)` and rotates the elements of a collection in-place.
+The nonmutating form of the "rotate" algorithm is called `rotated(firstFrom:)` and return views onto the original collection with the elements rotated, preserving the level of the original collection's index type.